OpenCDSS/cdss-rest-services-examples/examples/tstool/README.md

 Use the ***Flags: Superscript*** option near the lower left in the table view.
 Note that some zero values have been filled using carry forward from an observed zero value.

+**Note also that daily diversion records read from HydroBase database may have more zeros than data read from web services.
+This is because the HydroBase `vw_CDSS_DailyAmt` and `vw_CDSS_DailyWC` views often provide zero values where data may have been missing, due to how the view is created.
+These values typically are zero without a flag.
+This design approach is being evaluated and in the future HydroBase may be distributed with fewer zero values, in which case the fill carry forward default algorithm in TSTool should fill many of those zeros, especially at the start of the irrigation year.**

 ![tstool-table](example-divrec-day/tstool-table.png)

 Example files:  [example-divrec-day](example-divrec-day)